"Now You Feel It, Now You Don't": Shame, Pride, Dissociation, and Psychotherapy with Relational Trauma

 Available Credit

-The International Society for the Study of Trauma and Dissociation is approved by the American Psychological Association to sponsor continuing education for psychologists.
+- 1.50 APAThe International Society for the Study of Trauma and Dissociation is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The International Society for the Study of Trauma and Dissociation maintains responsibility for this program and its content.

-The International Society for the Study of Trauma and Dissociation (ISSTD), #1744, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ISSTD maintains responsibility for this course.
-ACE provider approval period: 08/20/2021 – 08/20/2024.
+- 1.50 ASWB ACEThe International Society for the Study of Trauma and Dissociation (ISSTD), #1744, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 08/20/2024 – 08/20/2027.
 Social workers completing this course receive 1.50 continuing education credits.

-This program is eligible for 1.50 credits in the ISSTD Certificate Program.
+- 1.50 ISSTD Certificate ProgramThis program is eligible for 1.50 credits in the ISSTD Certificate Program.
+No certificate of completion is generated for this type of credit.

 Price

-• ISSTD defines a student as those enrolled in a program of study leading to a degree or certification in the mental health field and who have an interest in trauma and dissociation.
+- ISSTD defines a student as those enrolled in a program of study leading to a degree or certification in the mental health field and who have an interest in trauma and dissociation.

-• ISSTD defines an emerging professional as mental health professionals who have completed an advanced degree and are in the first three years of their career (or first three years after graduation for researchers).
+- ISSTD defines an emerging professional as mental health professionals who have completed an advanced degree and are in the first three years of their career (or first three years after graduation for researchers).

-• If you do not fall into one of the above categories please register as Professional/Retired.
+- If you do not fall into one of the above categories please register as Professional/Retired.

 These prices are for Tier I countries.
 For a list of countries by Tier click here.
 If you are located in a country that falls into Tier II-VI please contact ISSTD at [email protected] to receive the appropriate discount code.